computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/YelpOrNearlyFriends/readme.md

 - **Grid size**
   - Grid size could be equal to the distance we would like to query since we also want to reduce the number of grids.
   - If the grid size is equal to the distance we want to query, then we only need to search within the grid which contains the given location and neighboring eight grids.
   - In the database, we can store the GridID with each location and have an index on it, too, for faster searching.
   - Sample query
     - `Select * from Places where Latitude between X-D and X+D and Longitude between Y-D and Y+D and GridID in (GridID, GridID1, GridID2, ..., GridID8)`
 - **Index in-memory?**
   - Will improve performance.
-  - Using Hash Table;
+  - Using Hash Table:
     - Key: grid number
     - Value: list of places contained in that grid
 - **Memory needed to store the index**